cube3power/atsd/rule-engine/web-notifications.md

 Click 'Test' to verify the delivery.

-If the notification type supports sending charts, select one of the portals from the 'Test Portal' drop-down and click 'Send Screenshot'.
+If the notification type supports sending charts, select one of the portals from the 'Test Portal' drop-down.

 The notification request is successful if the endpoint returns status `200` (OK).